convict-git/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

 1. First get the dynamic type of the object
 2. Then convert the bytes of the object into a String
-3. Now, create a JSON Object with two key-value pairs, the first pair maps the String "objectType" to dynamic type of the object and the second pair maps the String "data" to the String of the bytes of the object (i.e. the data of the object)
-4. Convert the JSON Object into a String and return it
+3. Just return the String

 ## Deserialize a Serialized String

-1. Parse the JSON String to get the String containing the dynamic object type and the String containing the object's data.
-2. Convert the data of the object into an Object of Serializable type.
+2. Convert the data String of the object into an Object of Serializable type.
-3. Return the Object and the String containing the dynamic object type.
+3. Return the Constructed Serializable Object

 Notes: